WeeGo is a mobile application that is designed to provide people in NYC with the ability to find restrooms near them that meet their individual needs.

-With WeeGo, users can see restrooms near them and filter by amenities, ratings, and accessibility.
+Weego gives users the ability to see restrooms near them and can even filter those restrooms by amenities, ratings, and accessibility.

 New York City does not provide enough public restrooms to meet the population’s needs and many of the ones available are not maintained properly.